Greetings to you, thrill seekers, conversationalists, music lovers, and lovers of your country.

 That's what happened.

-But uh that is precisely what happened.
+I've summarized it very briefly, but that is precisely what happened.

-So we, even when we set out on missions of goodwill and essentially meals on wheels, and yet, even during that period of time, I don't recall the American left upset with Bill Clinton once.
+So we, even when we set out on missions of goodwill and essentially, meals on wheels, and yet, even during that period of time, I don't recall the American left upset with Bill Clinton once, I don't recall any Cindy Sheehan type standing up and protesting and I don't recall anybody suggesting that Bill Clinton go meet with the parents of these fallen rangers.

-Just don't recall it.
+Just don't recall.

-Uh may have happened as the caller said at the uh ceremony where they were given their medals, but I don't remember it happening uh prior prior to that.
+It may have happened, as the caller said, at the ceremony where they were given their medals, but I don't remember it happening prior, prior to that, and I certainly don't remember any protests.

-We got it back up and okay, I'm up and running for the remainder of the program.
+Up and running for the remainder of the program.

-Mr. Snurdley, I have a research project for you.
+Mr Sterdley, I have a research project for you.

 You're doing it in there.

-Um I need you to go back to the time of uh Black Hawk Down and the uh effort that we made to uh bring freedom and food to the people of Somalia.
+Um, I need you to go back to the time of uh Blackhawk Down and the uh effort that we made to uh bring freedom and food to the people of Somalia.

 Would you go find for them?

-And I want to know where she protested, and and uh you know just give me all that you can.
+And and uh, you know, just give me all that you can.

 Thank you, sir.

-Um I have to admit I'm a I have to confess I'm a spy.
+I'm a I have to confess, i'm a spy.

-Uh our history proves I just have a question.
+Well, I just have a question.

-But where do you what kind of radio do you have that picks them up?
+What kind of radio do you have that picks them up?

 Uh yeah, it goes on and off.

-And uh you must be driving very close to the broadcast towers because they're on stations that basically have a range of five miles straight up.
+Well, you must be driving very close to the broadcast towers because they're on stations that basically have a range of five miles straight up.

-No, you're you're right on about that, because it comes and goes.
+No you're, you're right on about that, because it comes and goes.

-If you go back to World War II, uh we rose up and defeated on two fronts, people that hated us to the core, the Germans and the Japanese.
+If you go back to World War Ii uh, we rose up and defeated on two fronts people that hated us to the core, the Germans and the Japanese.

 And what did we do afterwards?